The-Bioinformatics-Group/Idotea_balthica_transcriptome_project/README.md

 # Preprocessing
 1. Visualize with FASTQC
 2. Trim adapters and low quality with TRIMMOMATIC
-3. Error correct with REPTILE
+3. Error correct with RCORRECTOR
 4. In silico normalization built into TRINITY

 # De novo Assembly
-Using TRINITY
+Using TRINITY (20/25/30mers)

-# Quality Evaluation
+# Quality Evaluation / Optimization
 Using TRANSRATE